janssen-io/blog/content/blog/azure/static-web-apps-with-azure-devops/part-1/index.md

 output defaultHostname string = staticWebApp.properties.defaultHostname
 ```

-First we add a nested resource of the type `Microsoft.Web/staticSites/customDomains`.
+We just add a nested resource of the type `Microsoft.Web/staticSites/customDomains`.
 As it is a nested resource, we do not need to define the parent type.
 I think this is great and makes the template significantly more readable.
 Especially when adding more sibling resources!

 Just in case we want to use multiple domains later, we use an array parameter.